Daniel-KM/Omeka-S-module-DynamicItemSets/README.md

 task in module [Easy Admin].
 Most of the time, the process without events is enough.
 The events are useful only to reindex items in an external search engine, and even in that case, it's better to reindex it separately.

+### Static item sets filled automatically

+In main settings, an option allows to define a list of item sets in which an item will be included when its metadata will match the query.

+Unlike dynamic item sets, the item is never removed automatically from these item sets, that remains standard ones.

 TODO